DestinE-Climate-DT/Climate-DT-catalog/README.md

 # Climate-DT-catalog

 This is the AQUA catalog for Climate DT.
 Includes catalogs for levante, lumi, MN5 and leonardo.
-This repository focuses on the catalog, **the main AQUA codebase will be open-sourced soon**.
+This repository focuses on the catalog, the main AQUA codebase is open-sourced and can be found [here](https://github.com/DestinE-Climate-DT/AQUA)
 ## Available catalogs

 1. ci: Catalog for the CI/CD tests of AQUA.